HeleneFi/The_Project/Conversation.to.Action-Pull.Platform.md

 ### Overall Requirements

+Get people to swarm.
+Accelerator & catalyst so each can go to the next level to become more efficient & productive.

+Know who the people are to combine projects

 Share & learn

 Talk while doing, build as we talk

 Capture, harvest content of conversations in all multimedia forms.

+Organize the information so it is kept 'alive', can be grasped and used quicker

 Enable queries, "How do I_______" (for tools, interpersonal strategies, vocabulary) with 'taylored' answers

-Make what we each have and the outputs visible and accessible
+Make what we each have and the outputs visible and accessible.
+One dashboard, get everything in one place.

 Enable cross silo understanding (Pattern/link languages and protocols)